-The book “A Cultural History of Tarot”, shows the journey of tarot cards from Italy in the 14th century, where used as recreational playing cards, to French and England in the 18th and 19th century, where became associated with esoterism, and later in the 20th century until now, where became foremost a medium for divination.
+The book “A Cultural History of Tarot”, shows the journey of tarot cards from Italy in the 14th century, which were used as recreational playing cards, to French and England in the 18th and 19th centuries, where became associated with esoterism, and later in the 20th century until now, where became foremost a medium for divination.

 The main point of the book is the evolution of Tarot cards from a game into an esoteric device for personal transformation and divination.
-In addition, Farley explores the various ways in which Tarot interacted with culture, while mentions cards’ associations with astrology, Kabbalah and many schools of esoterism, over time.
+In addition, Farley explores the various ways in which Tarot interacted with culture while mentioning cards’ associations with astrology, Kabbalah, and many schools of esoterism, over time.

-Her study includes archival study in Milan and London, theories and studies of other scholars, until the latest “New Age” Tarot phenomenon.
-The plethora of biographical citations, help the reader to find more information about anything that he wants more clarification but is not directly related to Tarot like, the Italian society and politics, renaissance, Catholic Church e.t.c
+Her study includes archival studies in Milan and London, theories and studies of other scholars, until the latest “New Age” Tarot phenomenon.
+The plethora of biographical citations helps the reader to find more information about anything that he wants more clarification on but is not directly related to Tarot like the Italian society and politics, the renaissance, Catholic Church e.t.c

 In conclusion, the “A Cultural History of Tarot”, is for anyone who wants to read about the actual history of the Tarot with historical evidence and without unsustainable theories.